UltigendLemate/cryptic_hunt/README.md

-# Cypher- The Cryptic Hunt
+# Aurora 3.0- The Cryptic Hunt

 ***A full stack website to host and deploy online cryptic/treasure hunts***